edtadros/browser-dimmer/README.md

  - One-click Reset button to return to 100%.

 ## How it works
+- When you open the popup (activeTab), the extension programmatically injects a small content script into the current tab using `chrome.scripting`.
-- A content script injects a CSS rule: `html { filter: brightness(var(--browser-dimmer-brightness, 1)) !important; }`
+- The content script adds a CSS rule: `html { filter: brightness(var(--browser-dimmer-brightness, 1)) !important; }` and updates a CSS variable.
-- The popup slider sends updates to the background, which stores the brightness per tab and notifies the content script to update a CSS variable on the page.
+- The popup slider sends updates to the background, which stores brightness per tab and notifies the content script to apply it.

 ## Install (Load Unpacked)
 1. Open Chrome and go to `chrome://extensions`.